Shortcut: CUSTOM

 command.

-Lastly, note that you can pass a mixture of scalars and N×M matrices in the input to a CUSTOM command.
-As with vectors, you can think of any scalars you pass as being converted into N×M matrix in which every element is equal to the input scalar.
+Lastly, note that you can pass a mixture of scalars and matrices in the input to a CUSTOM command.
+As with vectors, you can think of any scalars you pass as being converted into matrix in which every element is equal to the input scalar.
+Furthermore, the labels of the input scalars must appear after the labels fo the input matrices in the input for the ARG keyword.

 CUSTOM with grid arguments